About

 Students First

-Created in 1968 as a way to increase college attendance among, underrepresented, financial-needs-based students at Indiana University, the Groups Scholars Program provides academic, financial, and social support to help students attain a bachelor's degree at Indiana University.
-The program offers an extensive student support system, including academic advising, tutoring, enrollment in specialized courses, and activities designed to foster academic success and degree completion.
+Created in 1968, the Groups Scholars Program puts first-generation students and those with socioeconomic barriers on the path to college success by providing academic, financial, and social support, helping them attain a bachelor's degree at Indiana University.
+In addition, students are offered an extensive student support system, including academic advising, tutoring, enrollment in specialized courses, and activities designed to foster academic success and degree completion.

-The Groups Scholars Program was established as a way to increase college attendance among first-generation, underrepresented students attending Indiana University.
+The Groups Scholars Program was established to increase Indiana University college attendance among first-generation students and those with socioeconomic barriers.

 Group of four females pose for photo at Alumni Hall in the IMU